Application interface

 The function will error if Base.resize! is not defined for the type of system.output.
 In this case, a Base.resize! method must be implemented by the user.

-This function must be used whenever the output is dependent on the number of particles, and that changes, because it adjust the size of the copies of the output variable used for multi-threading.
+This function must be used whenever the output is an array and must be resiszed (for example for force arrays dependent on variable number of particles) because it adjust the size of the copies of the output variable used for multi-threading.

 source